magento/merchdocs/src/customers/customer-groups.md

       ![]({% link images/images/stores-customer-group-assign.png %}){: .zoom}
       _Assign a Customer Group_

-## To relate a group of customers to specific discounts:
+## To associate a group of customers with specific discounts

 1. On the _Admin_ sidebar, go to **Marketing** > **Cart Price Rules**.